Good news!!! The GAP offers the government childcare subsidy to eligible families.

 How does it work?
 Families sign up for the subsidy through myGov, and then the government works out how much of a subsidy you will receive.
-The subsidy is usually paid directly to the childcare provider (the GAP in this case), and you only pay the GAP the difference.
+The subsidy is usually paid directly to the childcare provider (the GAP in this case), and you only pay the difference to the childcare provider (ie the GAP).
 Sometimes the subsidy is paid directly to families though.
 Families are responsible to make sure the total (raw) fees are paid – either through the subsidy or from their own pocket.

-So how much of a subsidy will you get?
+So how much of a subsidy will I get?

 Once you have passed the immunisation and residency requirements, there are three factors that will determine your level of child care subsidy.